Thomas Jenkins (rugby league): 2023

 In round 16 of the 2023 NRL season, Jenkins scored his first try in the top grade during Penrith's 23-27 golden point extra-time loss to North Queensland.
 In round 20, he scored two tries for Penrith in their 24-14 victory over the Dolphins.

 In October, Jenkins signed a two-year contract with the Newcastle Knights, starting in 2024.

 2024

 Jenkins played five matches for the Newcastle outfit in the 2024 season, before asking to be released early from his contract at the end of the season.

 2025

 In round 9 of the 2025 NRL season, Jenkins scored two tries for Penrith in their 32-8 victory over Brisbane.
 In round 14, Jenkins scored a hat-trick in Penrith's 18-14 win over the Wests Tigers.

 Jenkins played 21 games for Penrith in the 2025 NRL season as the club finished 7th on the table.
 He did not feature in the clubs finals campaign.

+2026

+In round 3 of the 2026 NRL season, Jenkins scored four tries for Penrith in their 40-4 win over the Sydney Roosters.

+In round 5, Penrith defeated Melbourne 50-10 with Jenkins scoring two tries.
+In the process, Jenkins became the first player in NSWRL/NRL History to score 12 tries in the opening five rounds of the season.
+In round 6 he equalled Alex Johnston's record of six consecutive games with 2 tries or more.

+On 12 June, the Penrith outfit announced that Jenkins re-signed with the club until the end of 2029.
+In round 18, Jenkins scored a hat-trick in Penrith's victory over South Sydney.

+In round 21 of the 2026 NRL season, Jenkins scored his 26th try over a 24-18 win against the Parramatta Eels, breaking the record for most tries in a single season as a Penrith Panthers player.